FREQUENTLY ASKED QUESTIONS

-Q: How many educators will SNJ send to teach a lesson in the classroom?
+Q: How many educators will Sierra Nevada Journeys send to teach a lesson in the classroom?

-Q: How much will it cost to do a program with SNJ?
+Q: How much will it cost to do a program with Sierra Nevada Journeys?

 Q: How do you determine if the students have learned or benefited from the program?

-We have pre and post assessments designed for each grade level that every student takes.
+We have pre- and post-assessments designed for most grade levels that students take.
 We’re constantly analyzing these scores as they provide instant feedback on the relative effectiveness of our programming.
-These assessments have been designed with support from the Nevada Department of Education, and student scores directly influence our program design and teaching strategy.
+Student scores directly influence our program design and teaching strategy.

 Q: Is the teacher required to be in the classroom during these lessons?